-You can call the Community Action Agency office where you applied to directly to check your application status.
+You can call the CBO where you applied to directly to check your application status.

 Click here to find your local office and contact information.

-The Community Action Agency of Arkansas will notify you within 30 days of receiving your application if you are approved to receive benefits unless you are eligible for Crisis Assistance, then the CAA office will notify you within 18 or 48 hours.
+The CBO where you applied will notify you within 30 days of receiving your application if you are approved to receive benefits unless you are eligible for Crisis Assistance, then the CBO will notify you within 18 or 48 hours.

 All LIHEAP payments are made to the heating or energy provider directly.
 Benefit payments will not be sent to you.

-If you are denied Arkansas LIHEAP benefits, you may request a hearing to appeal the decision by writing a statement to your local Community Action Agency (CAA) office where you applied within 30 days of when you received the denial.
-Find your nearest local CAA office here.
+If you are denied Arkansas LIHEAP benefits, you may request a hearing to appeal the decision by writing a statement to your local community-based organization where you applied within 30 days of when you received the denial.
+Find your nearest local CBO office here.

-If the CAA representative cannot resolve the dispute, you can request a hearing with the Department of Human Services.
-To begin this process, use the “Notice of Action” form to request an appeal and mail it to:
+If the CBO representative cannot resolve the dispute, you can request a hearing with the Arkansas Energy Office.
+To begin this process, use the “Request for Appeal Hearing” form, which you can find here, and mail it to:

-Once the Department of Human Services receives the appeal, they will set up a hearing and notify you of the date, time and location.
+Once the Arkansas Energy Office receives the appeal, they will set up a hearing and notify you of the date, time and location.

-If you have questions about the appeal process, contact the Department of Human Services:
+If you have questions about the appeal process, contact the Arkansas Energy Office at (501) 682-0744.

 If you have questions about LIHEAP benefits in Arkansas or require further assistance, contact your local Community Action Agency office.
-Find your nearest Community Action Agency (CAA) office and contact information here.
+Find your nearest community-based organization (CBO) and contact information here.